-Product Care has operated an approved paint stewardship program plan with Nova Scotia Environment ("NSE") under the Regulation since 2012.
-A new program plan received NSE approval on March 9, 2018 ("Program Plan").
+Product Care has operated an approved paint stewardship program plan with Nova Scotia Department of Environment and Climate Change ("NSE") under the Regulation since 2012.
+The latest program plan received NSE approval on March 9, 2018 ("Program Plan").
 This annual report reports out against the requirements set out in this program plan.

 The Program includes all water-based, oil and solvent-based paints and stains, but does not cover specifically formulated industrial and automotive coatings.
-The Program also includes all paint aerosols (industrial, commercial, automotive, etc.) and marine paint except those registered as a pesticide).
-For the purposes of this annual report, these are collectively referred to as "Program Products".
+The Program also includes all paint aerosols (industrial, commercial, automotive, etc.) and marine paint (except those registered as a pesticide).
+For the purposes of this annual report, these are collectively referred to as "Program Product".
 As of July 2018, Product Care began to accept empty paint containers at all Product Care collection sites in Nova Scotia, as per Program Plan commitments.
-A detailed list of products accepted and non-accepted is available on Product Care's website.
+A detailed list of products accepted and not accepted is available on Product Care's website.

 The Program offers collection sites throughout the Province where consumers can bring leftover household paint and paint containers for free.
-Collection services are offered through Enviro-depotsTM (redemption centres), select retail stores and local government recycling/waste facilities.
-Product Care supplies collection sites with standard reusable collection containers ("tubskids" and drums).
+Collection services are offered through Enviro-depotsTM (i.e., redemption centres), select retail stores and local government recycling/waste facilities.
+Product Care supplies collection sites with standard reusable collection containers ("tubskids" and drums) to facilitate collection of Program Product.
 The Program contracts with Divert NS to deliver empty collection containers, pick up full ones from collection sites, and consolidate the full collection containers into loads, which are shipped to a processor for recycling.
-Additional Program elements managed by Product Care include revenue management, communications, and administration.
+Additional program elements managed by Product Care include revenue management, communications, and administration.

-The Program is funded by environmental handling fees (EHFs), which are remitted to Product Care by its paint industry members on sales of Program Products in or into Nova Scotia.
+The Program is funded by environmental handling fees (EHFs), which are remitted to Product Care by its paint industry members on sales of Program Product in or into Nova Scotia.
 The fees are used to operate the Program, including collection, transportation, recycling and management of leftover paint, as well as program administration and consumer education.

-2.0 Brand Owner Sales Information
+2 Brand Owner Information

-Program members reported the sale of approximately 6,483,503 litres of Program Products in Nova Scotia from January 1 to December 31, 2020.
+In accordance with section 18F(1)(a) of the Regulation, Program members reported the sale of approximately 6,572,313 litres of Program Product in Nova Scotia from January 1 to December 31, 2021.

-3.0 Collection
+3 Collection